Application & Admissions

 After completing the application form and uploading the application documents listed below, you can check and edit your application.
 Then, please confirm that your data is correct and submit your application using your BID and BAN numbers.
 We recommend downloading the application control sheet for your records.

-The University of Freiburg Service Center Studium (SCS) provides further information on the online application process.
+The University of Freiburg Service Center Studium (SCS) provides further information on the online application process, including prioritization.

 Applicants must provide proof of English proficiency at B2 level or higher according to the CEFR.
-You can find a list of language certificates accepted at the University of Freiburg here under “English B2”.
+You can find a list of the language certificates that the University of Freiburg accepts here under “English B2”.

 The application essay is your opportunity to show how you approach and answer the essay question.
 The question for 2025 is: “What are reasons for and against the claim that ‘knowledge is power’?
 Describe a situation from your own life that either supports or challenges this claim.”